floccusaddon/floccus/README.md

 **Note:** It is recommended to not enable native bookmark synchronization built into your browser, as it is known to cause issues.

+**Note:** Please avoid installing the bookmarks_fulltextsearch app in nextcloud as it is known to cause issues with newer versions of the bookmarks app.

 ### Chrome

 You can [install it via the Chrome Web store](https://chrome.google.com/webstore/detail/floccus-nextcloud-sync/fnaicdffflnofjppbagibeoednhnbjhg)